CalArts Commitment to International Students

 In addition to the general application requirements, international students must submit officially translated international transcripts and proof of English language proficiency to be considered for admissions.
+See below for more information.

 International Academic Transcript